-When you add an authorized user to your account, the authorized user can benefit from the good credit and payment history on your account.
-This can be one strategy to help a trusted friend or family member build their credit.
-With a joint credit card account, however, both people apply at the same time and both account holders are legally responsible for all purchases and debt on the account, regardless of which person actually makes the purchase.
+When you add an authorized user to your account, the authorized user can benefit from the good credit and payment history on your account but is not responsible for the debt.
+With a joint credit card account, however, both people apply at the same time and are then legally responsible for all purchases and debt on the account, regardless of which person actually makes the purchase.

 What Is a Credit Card Authorized User?

-An authorized user on a credit card, sometimes called a supplementary credit card, is an additional user who is added to the account of the primary cardholder.
+An authorized user on a credit card, sometimes called a user of a supplementary credit card, is an additional person who is added to the account of the primary cardholder.
 The authorized user gets their own physical card and can make purchases.
-The authorized user may benefit from the good credit or a positive payment history on the account; it could help them establish or maintain their credit.
+The authorized user may benefit from the good credit or a positive payment history on the account; it could help them establish or build their credit.
 However, they are not responsible for any of the purchases or debt.

 How an Authorized User Impacts Your Credit